-If the underwriters were to fully exercise their option to purchase additional shares, the pro forma as adjusted net tangible book value per common share after the offering would be \$3.12 per common share ( $\pounds$ 2.81 per common share), and the dilution per common share to new investors would be \$11.88 per common share ( $\pounds$ 10.67 per common share), in each case at the initial public offering price of \$15.00 per common share ( $\pounds$ 13.48 per common share).
+If the underwriters were to fully exercise their option to purchase additional shares, the pro forma as adjusted net tangible book value per common share after the offering would be \$2.92 per common share (\pounds 2.62 per common share), and the dilution per common share to new investors would be \$11.08 per common share (\pounds 9.96 per common share), in each case at the initial public offering price of \$14.00 per common share (\pounds 2.58 per common share).

-The above number of common shares to be outstanding after this offering is based on 322,007 common and Series A preferred shares of Centogene AG outstanding as of June 30, 2019 (or 15,861,245 common shares of Centogene N.V. after giving effect to the corporate reorganization) and excludes:
+The above number of common shares to be outstanding after this offering is based on 322,007 common and Series A preferred shares of Centogene AG outstanding as of June 30, 2019 (or 15,861,340 common shares of Centogene N.V. after giving effect to the corporate reorganization) and excludes:

-- 16,351 common shares of Centogene AG issuable upon the exercise 16,374 of virtual share options outstanding under our 2017 Virtual Share Option Plan as of June 30, 2019, which options will be converted into awards exercisable for common shares of Centogene N.V. on a 1.00 to 49.2575 basis, and after the consummation of this offering; and - Any common shares to be issued pursuant to our 2019 Equity Incentive Plan, which will become effective prior to the completion of this offering and includes provisions that automatically adjust the number of common shares reserved for issuance thereunder each year (see "Management-Compensation of Managing Directors, Supervisory Directors and Officers-2019 Equity Incentive Plan").
+16,349 common shares of Centogene AG issuable upon the exercise 16,374 of virtual share options outstanding under our 2017 Virtual Share Option Plan as of June 30, 2019, which options will be converted into awards exercisable for common shares of Centogene N.V. on a 1.00 to 49.2578 basis, and after the consummation of this offering; and

+Any common shares to be issued pursuant to our 2019 Equity Incentive Plan, which will become effective prior to the completion of this offering and includes provisions that automatically adjust the number of common shares reserved for issuance thereunder each year (see "Management-Compensation of Managing Directors, Supervisory Directors and Officers-2019 Equity Incentive Plan").

 Certain of our existing institutional or other investors or their affiliates have committed to, or indicated an interest in, purchasing common shares in this offering in an aggregate amount of up to \$30 million.
-Because indications of interest are not binding agreements or commitments to purchase, the underwriters may determine to sell less or no common shares in this offering to any of these investors, or any of these investors may determine to purchase less or no common shares in this offering, including as a result of the pricing terms.
 The foregoing discussion and tables do not reflect any potential purchases by these investors to the extent any such investor is an existing investor or affiliate thereof.